syncfusion-content/uwp-docs/uwp/Image-Editor/Crop.md

 {% highlight C# %}

-// To crop an image as a elliptical dimension with ratio.
+// To crop an image as a circle dimension with ratio.

 editor.ToggleCropping(1, 1, true);